 I am taking a winter/summer mini course.
 Is there a payment plan?

 Due to the short length of these semesters, we are unable to accept a payment plan.
 These classes must be paid in full prior to their start.

 My employer reimburses me for tuition.
 Can I defer payment of my bill?

 That depends.
 If the College can directly bill your employer for expenses incurred at Herkimer College, we can show an authorization of this payment and defer payment for the amount that they are sponsoring you for.
 Students must provide sufficient information for us to defer payment.

 If the employer reimburses the employee, the college will not defer payment.
 Employee reimbursement is just that, the employee pays for the course and the employer reimburses the student.
 You must make satisfactory payment arrangements prior to the start of classes.

 You can track your account and make payments online by logging into Student Online Services.

 Is there a payment plan for my bill?

-You may set up a payment plan for the Fall and Spring semesters by utilizing the Tuition Payment Plan.
-Information regarding this plan will be included with your fall and/or spring bill and may also be found by clicking here.
+You may set up a payment plan for the fall and spring semesters by utilizing the Tuition Payment Plan.
+Information regarding this plan will be included with your fall and/or spring bill.